 SEL PROGRAM – SOCIAL AND EMOTIONAL LEARNING

-The “Self-Awareness – Emotional Education and Social Interaction” program (SEL– Social and Emotional Learning) is based on UNICEF’s skills groups (UNICEF Life Skills Learning and Teaching: Concepts and Standard – 2010), including:
+The Social and Emotional Learning (SEL) program is based on UNICEF’s skills groups (UNICEF Life Skills Learning and Teaching: Concepts and Standard – 2010),including:

 - Thinking & cognitive skills: including the skills of analyzing, synthesizing information to solve problems and make decisions responsibly.